If You Have an Injured Employee

 - File a claim with WSI immediately after a

-work-related injury occurs (within 24 hours of occurrence) using one of the
+work-related injury occurs (within 24 hours of occurrence):

 Whichever claim filing method is used, complete the FROI form with your worker,